nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 #### Introduction

-The `DeleteImportantDateCommand` class is responsible for deleting an Important Date from a patient in the address book.
+The `DeleteEventCommand` class is responsible for deleting an Important Date from a patient in the address book.
 I

 #### Specifications

-* DeleteImportantDateCommand takes in two parameters: `PATIENT_INDEX` and `EVENT_INDEX` which are Indexes of patients shown on the UI after using the `list` or `find` command and Indexes of the specified Patient's events as defined in the `Index` class.
+* DeleteEventCommand takes in two parameters: `PATIENT_INDEX` and `EVENT_INDEX` which are Indexes of patients shown on the UI after using the `list` or `find` command and Indexes of the specified Patient's events as defined in the `Index` class.